 Time of the Year: December, January (sometimes in February)

 As the time moves fast towards winter, days become shorter and nights become longer.
 Temperature can be as low as minus 5 degrees Celsius at some places (such as the extreme northern regions in India).
 People wear woolen clothes to keep themselves warm.
 Some travel to sea-shore areas to enjoy the pleasant weather.
-Some also travel to the high altitude areas to experience snowfalls like Uttarakhand, Kashmir, etc. The overall temperature increases as January ends and moves towards February.
+This season is the season of cheerful festivals like Christmas, the new year, and various foods.
+This season's picnic is perfect.
+Some also travel to high altitude areas to experience snow falls like Uttarakhand, Kashmir, etc. The overall temperature increases as January ends and moves towards February.

 Short Essay on ‘Seasons in India’